WGS_contact-us

 • Removing and composting invasive plants* © www.watergardensolutions.co.uk

 • Removing dead and dying foliage in the autumn.
-Using a silt digesting treatment.
+(Tall plant remains can be left until Spring)

-• Maintaining any pond filter and cleaning when appropriate
+• Maintaining any pond filter as appropriate

 • Netting or raking out excessive blanketweed or duckweed growth